kahanu/iCalendarSharp/README.md

-vCalendarSharp
+iCalendarSharp
 ==============

-A C# component for creating a simple vCalendar message that you can send along with emails from your web application.
+A C# component for creating a simple iCalendar compatible message that you can send along with emails from your web application.